jakevdp/lpproj/README.md

 [![build status](http://img.shields.io/travis/jakevdp/lpproj/master.svg?style=flat)](https://travis-ci.org/jakevdp/lpproj)
 [![license](http://img.shields.io/badge/license-BSD-blue.svg?style=flat)](https://github.com/jakevdp/lpproj/blob/master/LICENSE)

+## Installing and Using

+This package is pure Python, and depends only on [numpy](http://numpy.org/), [scipy](http://scipy.org/), and [scikit-learn](http://scikit-learn.org/).
+The released version can be installed via pip:

+    $ pip install lpproj

-A basic example can be found in [Example.ipynb](Example.ipynb).
+A basic example of its use can be found in [Example.ipynb](Example.ipynb).

+## More Information

-For information on the LPP algorithm, see the paper: [(pdf)](http://papers.nips.cc/paper/2359-locality-preserving-projections.pdf)
+For information on the LPP algorithm, see the paper, [Locality Preserving Projections (pdf)](http://papers.nips.cc/paper/2359-locality-preserving-projections.pdf).